 ARLEIGH: "No, you have not." she softly speaks as he wraps his arms around her.

 JAX: "Then, what is it?"

-"Please, stop crying babe, I take back everything I said if you just stop crying.
-I'd never hurt you in any way, you know that, don't you?"
+"Please, stop crying babe, I take back everything I said if you would stop crying.
+I'd never hurt you in any way, and you know that, don't you?"

 ARLEIGH: Nodding her head and finally getting the word out, "Yes."